FormerLurker/ArcWelderPlugin/README.md

 * **Use Octoprint Settings** -  Octoprint has a setting for *G90/G91 influences extruder* in the *Features* tab.
 Enabling *Use Octoprint Printer Settings* will cause *Arc Welder* to use OctoPrint's setting.
 Default: Enabled
 * **G90/G91 Influence Extruder** - If *Use Octoprint Feature Settings* is unchecked, *Arc Welder* will use this setting to determine if the G90/G91 command influences your extruder's axis mode.
 In general, Marlin 2.0 and forks should have this box checked.
 Many forks of Marlin 1.x should have this unchecked, like the Prusa MK2 and MK3.
 I will try to add a list of printers and the proper value for this setting at some point, as well as a GCode test script you can use to determine what setting to use.
 Keep in mind that most slicers produce code that will work fine no matter what setting you choose here.
 Default: Disabled
+* **Check Firmware** - *Arc Welder* can attempt to query your firmware to determine if arcs are enabled or supported.
+It can also report known issues with several types of firmware.
+Arc Welder cannot run a firmware check while printing.
+Options:
+  * **Automatically When Printer Connects ** - *Arc Welder* will run a firmware check any time a printer connects to OctoPrint.
+  * **Manual Only** - *Arc Welder* will only check your firmware when you manually click the *Check Firmware* button on the tab.
+  * **Disabled** - No firmware checking will be done and the firmware section will be hidden on the tab.
+This is useful if you know your firmware works fine, but *Arc Welder* reports possible problems.

+#### Tab Options

+* **Show Current Run Configuration** - By default, *Arc Welder* will display a summary of your settings on the tab.
+Unchecking this option will hide that completely.

 #### Notification Settings
 These settings allow you to control the notification toasts and progress display.